drocheam/optrace/docs/source/details/color.rst

    u'v' chromaticity diagram with sRGB Gamut

-An also widespread CIE model is the CIELAB color space with the same lightness function but different color components.
-For color mixing and additive colour applications CIELUV should be preferred, as it has an associated chromaticity diagram (as mentioned above) and a defined expression for color saturation. :footcite:`ColorFord`
+Another widely adopted CIE model is the CIELAB color space, which employs the same lightness function as CIELUV but utilizes different color components.
+For color mixing and additive color applications, CIELUV is generally preferred due to its associated chromaticity diagram (as previously mentioned) and a defined mathematical expression for color saturation :footcite:`ColorFord`.

 **XYZ to CIELUV**

-Source for conversion: :footcite:`BloomXYZLUV`
+Conversion formulas are based on :footcite:`BloomXYZLUV`.

-The following equations are valid for :math:`X, Y, Z > 0`, otherwise we set :math:`L = 0, ~u=0,~v=0`.
+These equations are valid for :math:`X, Y, Z > 0`.
+Otherwise, we define :math:`L = 0, ~u=0,~v=0`.

 .. math::
    \begin{aligned}